 – Reveal more about the rater than the ratee.
 In a paper published in the Journal of Applied Psychology, a study of nearly 4500 managers rated on certain performance dimensions by two bosses, two peers, and two subordinates revealed that 62% of variance in ratings could be accounted for by the individual raters’ peculiarities of perception.
 Actual performance accounted for only 21% of variance.

-Studies like these as well as the anecdotal observation that performance reviews just didn’t seem to be getting the job done naturally lead HR managers and executives considering that, perhaps, performance reviews should be eliminated altogether.
+Studies like these as well as the anecdotal observation that performance reviews just didn’t seem to be getting the job done naturally lead HR managers and executives to consider that, perhaps, performance reviews should be eliminated altogether.
 But research shows it’s not quite that simple.

 Eliminating Performance Reviews Isn’t as Cut-And-Dry as it Seems